Policy Number: B02.0

 ARTICLE X. STANDING COMMITTEES OF THE ACADEMIC SENATE

 The following standing committees of the Academic Senate are hereby established.
-With the exception of the Graduate Council, which shall be chaired by the provost or his or her delegate, the chair of each standing committee shall be elected by the members of that committee.
+The chair of each standing committee shall be elected by the members of that committee.
 The responsibilities of each committee, as listed below, are illustrative not exhaustive.
-Moreover, voting membership on some of these committees may, in view of the respective purviews of the committees, appropriately include a vice president, dean, staff member, student, and/or other faculty member as selected by the Senate as at-large members.
+Voting membership on some of these committees may, in view of the respective purviews of the committees, appropriately include a vice president, dean, staff member, student, and/or other faculty member as selected by the Senate as at-large members.
 The standing committees shall report directly to the Academic Senate, and shall otherwise serve as directed by the Senate.

-10.2 The Academic Affairs Committee.
-The Academic Affairs Committee shall be the academic policy committee of the Senate and shall formulate and review all matters related to academic and educational policies and procedures.
-The Committee shall also serve as liaison with appropriate administrators and administrative bodies of the university.
-The Academic Affairs Committee shall consist of eight collegial representatives, each to be elected by his or her college, three members at large elected by the Academic Senate, and the provost or his or her delegate (ex officio, voting).
+10.1 The Academic Affairs Committee.
+The Academic Affairs Committee shall be the educational policy committee of the Senate and shall formulate and review all matters related to educational policies and procedures, with the exception of policies that are in the purview of the ICC and Graduate Council.
+The committee shall also serve as liaison with appropriate administrators and administrative bodies of the university.
+The Academic Affairs Committee shall consist of the following: one faculty member per college, each to be elected by his or her collegial faculty; three members at large elected by the Academic Senate; and the provost or his or her delegate (ex officio, voting).

-10.3 The Long Range Planning Committee.
-The Long Range Planning Committee shall prepare and review strategic planning initiatives of the university and review progress in achieving those goals.
-The Long Range Planning Committee shall consist of eight collegial representatives, each to be elected by his or her college, and three members at large elected by the Academic Senate.
+10.6 The Long Range Planning and Environment Committee.
+The Long Range Planning and Environment Committee shall prepare and review strategic planning initiatives of the university and review progress in achieving those goals.
+It shall take into consideration the sustainability and the physical state of the university as it influences the academic mission and include any deficiencies and proposed initiatives in a report to the Senate.
+The Long Range Planning and Environment Committee shall consist of one faculty member per college, each to be elected by his or her college; and three members at large elected by the Academic Senate.

-10.4 The Resource Allocation and Budget Committee.
-The Resource Allocation and Budget Committee shall be the faculty committee in all matters pertaining to university budget and finances.
+10.8 The Resource Allocation and Budget Committee.
+The Resource Allocation and Budget Committee shall be the faculty committee on all matters pertaining to university budget and finances.
 It shall also submit to the Academic Senate for review and approval academic priorities related to external academic funding.
-The committee shall be responsible for presenting an analysis of the budget and other financial matters to the Senate for its review, and the executive committee shall forward that review in writing, as adopted by the Senate, to the president and to the Institute Council.
-The committee shall serve as liaison for the Senate with the vice president for finance and administration and with other appropriate administrators and administrative policy bodies of the university.
-The committee shall consist of eight tenured faculty members, each elected by his or her collegial faculty, three members at large elected by the Academic Senate, and the vice president for finance and administration or his or her delegate (ex-officio, voting).
+The committee shall be responsible for presenting an analysis of the budget and other financial matters to the Senate for its review and the executive committee shall forward that review in writing, as adopted by the Senate, to the president and to the Institute Council.
+The committee shall serve as liaison for the Senate with the vice president for Finance and Administration and with other appropriate administrators and administrative policy bodies of the university.
+The committee shall consist of one tenured faculty member per college, each elected by his or her collegial faculty; three tenured faculty members at-large elected by the Academic Senate; and the vice president for Finance and Administration or his or her delegate (ex-officio, voting).

 ARTICLE XI.
 THE FACULTY ASSEMBLY